Heather Maclean (author)

-Heather Maclean is a New York Times best-selling American author.
+Heather Maclean (née Beach; born October 18, 1972) is a New York Times best-selling American author.

 Early life and education

-Maclean was born Heather Beach on October 18, 1972 in St. Louis, Missouri.
+Maclean was born Heather Beach on October 18, 1972, in St. Louis, Missouri.
 She graduated from Cor Jesu Academy in St. Louis in 1990.
 In 1994, she graduated from Princeton University with a Bachelor of Arts degree in English Literature.

 At Princeton, she was the Publisher of Business Today.
 While in college, she was an intern at Entertainment Weekly magazine.

 Career

 Maclean began her career at The Walt Disney Company where she co-created the Disneyland Resort's first Website, www.disneyland.com, produced the company's first international intranet Team Disney, and was the first person to answer Mickey Mouse's e-mail.
 Following Disney, she worked at Internet retailer Buy.com as the Director of Web Development.

-In 2001, Maclean founded Little Laureate, a children’s educational media production company.
-Little Laureate’s DVDs were named one of the “Best Video Series of All Time” by Parents magazine.
+In 2001, Maclean founded Little Laureate, a children's educational media production company.
+Little Laureate's DVDs were named one of the "Best Video Series of All Time" by Parents magazine.

 Writing

 Maclean was first published under the name Heather Michelle Beach in 1990 when a speech she wrote for the Voice of Democracy broadcast scriptwriting contest, sponsored by the Veterans of Foreign Wars, was entered into the United States Congressional Record by Congressman Richard A. Gephardt.

-Maclean’s work has appeared in Condé Nast Traveler, Fit Pregnancy, New York Parent magazine and Princeton Alumni Weekly.
+Maclean's work has appeared in Condé Nast Traveler, Fit Pregnancy, New York Parent magazine and Princeton Alumni Weekly.

 Maclean has written and edited 13 non-fiction books including science and business, parenting, inspirational, and food-related titles such as The Weight of the Nation for HBO.
 Four of Maclean's books have been on The New York Times Best Seller list.
 Visual Intelligence with Amy E. Herman was a bestseller in the "Science" category, while the Italian cookbooks Skinny Italian, Fabulicious!, and Fabulicious!
 Fast & Fit, all written with reality TV star Teresa Giudice, were bestsellers in the "Advice, How-To, and Miscellaneous" category.

-Maclean's first fiction title "Toward a Secret Sky," a YA adventure set in Scotland, was released by HarperCollins' Blink imprint in 2017.
+Maclean's first fiction title Toward a Secret Sky, a YA adventure set in Scotland, was released by HarperCollins' Blink imprint in 2017.